Cryptogenic Organizing Pneumonia

 (Bronchiolitis Obliterans Organizing Pneumonia)

-About one half of patients recall having a community-acquired pneumonia-like syndrome (ie, a nonresolving flu-like illness characterized by cough, fever, malaise, fatigue, and weight loss) at the onset of the illness.
+About one half of patients recall having an illness that resembled community-acquired pneumonia (ie, a nonresolving flu-like illness characterized by cough, fever, malaise, fatigue, and weight loss) at the onset of the illness.
 Progressive cough and exertional dyspnea are what usually prompt the patient to seek medical attention.

-HRCT of the lung shows patchy airspace consolidation (present in 90% of patients), ground-glass opacities, small nodular opacities, and bronchial wall thickening and dilatation.
+HRCT of the lung shows patchy airspace consolidation (present in 90% of patients), ground-glass opacities, small nodular opacities, and bronchial wall thickening and dilation.
 The patchy opacities are more common in the periphery of the lung, often in the lower lung zone.
 HRCT may show much more extensive disease than is expected from review of the chest x-ray.

-Clinical recovery follows treatment with corticosteroids in most patients, often within 2 wk.
-COP recurs occur in up to 50% of patients.
-Recurrences appear related to the duration of treatment, so treatment should usually be given for 6 to 12 mo.
+Cryptogenic organizing pneumonia recurs occur in up to 50% of patients.
+Recurrences appear related to the duration of treatment, so treatment should usually be given for 6 to 12 months.
 Recurrent disease is generally responsive to additional courses of corticosteroids.

 Recovery after treatment is common when COP appears on HRCT as parenchymal consolidation, ground-glass opacity, or nodules.
 In contrast, recovery is less common when COP appears on HRCT as linear and reticular opacities.